Loans - Excessive interest rate

 You should know

-- Any financial organisation is obliged to treat you reasonably.
-If you feel that any action has been unreasonable, you have the right to make a complaint.
+Any lender is obliged to treat you reasonably.
+If you feel that any action has been unreasonable, you have the right to complain.

-If you have a complaint with your bank, building society or loan provider, you can use resolver to raise and manage the complaint.
-While not all financial organisations will respond to resolver, they are obliged to take and handle your complaint when it is submitted via resolver.
-To ensure that your issue is taken seriously, the email template you can use includes the text ‘this is an official complaint’.
-This means that, if you are not satisfied after eight weeks, resolver will remind you that you can escalate your complaint to the Financial Ombudsman Service.
+If you have a complaint with a lender, you can use Resolver to raise and manage the complaint.
+Financial organisations are obliged to handle your complaint when it is submitted via Resolver.
+If you are not satisfied after eight weeks, Resolver will remind you that you can escalate your complaint to the Financial Ombudsman Service.

 Check your credit file